naayaarunutheriyuma/domselect/README.md

 1. LexborSelector powered by [selectolax](https://github.com/rushter/selectolax)
     and [lexbor](https://github.com/lexbor/lexbor) libraries.
 The type of raw node is `selectolax.lexbor.LexborNode`.
     Query language is CSS.
+Lexbor parser is x3-x4 times faster than lxml parser.

-2. LxmlSelector powered by [lxml](https://github.com/lxml/lxml) library.
+2. LxmlCssSelector powered by [lxml](https://github.com/lxml/lxml) library.
 The type of raw node is `lxml.html.HtmlElement`.
     Query language is CSS.

-Lexbor parser is x3-x4 times faster than lxml parser.
+2. LxmlXpathSelector powered by [lxml](https://github.com/lxml/lxml) library.
+The type of raw node is `lxml.html.HtmlElement`.
+    Query language is XPATH.

 ### Selector Creating